asivath/ECE461-group31/README.md

 - **LOG_FILE=PATH_TO_LOG_FILE**
 - **LOG_LEVEL**

-Without these, the program will not make valid API calls or log properly.
+Without the first two, the program will not make valid API calls or log properly.

 ## Build and Version Control